cslarsen/csl.name/_posts/2016-06-05-gcc-optimization-fix.md

     return x + ((y+y*4) <<6 )

-LLVM will do the *exact* same for the straight-forward version,
+LLVM will do compile to the *exact* same code with this version

     unsigned offset(unsigned x, unsigned y)
     {